actions/dependency-review-action/README.md

 ## Outputs

-[Insert overview line here - what does output refer to?
+[TODO: Insert overview line here - what does output refer to?
 What / how it is used?]

 - `comment-content` is generated with the same content as would be present in a Dependency Review Action comment.
 - `dependency-changes` holds all dependency changes in a JSON format.
 The following outputs are subsets of `dependency-changes` filtered based on the configuration: